TB patients choose between deafness and death

 The organization's doctors see bedaquiline as a particularly effective substitute for the injectable agents.
 Developed more than 10 years ago, the drug was approved in 2012 by the US Food and Drug Administration.

+They welcomed the South African government's announcement, but highlighted the need for them to support health facilities in developing capacity to use bedaquiline and other new drugs, and for manufacturers to reduce the prices they charge in South Africa and globally.

-TB experts like Njeka believe that the long dependency on toxic TB treatment -- slowed by market forces and a lack of political will -- is an example of how so-called diseases of the poor are neglected.
+TB experts like Ndjeka believe that the long dependency on toxic TB treatment -- slowed by market forces and a lack of political will -- is an example of how so-called diseases of the poor are neglected.

 But TB drug development, along with other diseases of its kind affecting the poor, is stuck in a catch-22.